Yemshi Tepe

 Yemshi Tepe, also Emchi-Tepe or Imshik, is an ancient circular fortress in Afghanistan, 5 kilometers to the northeast of the city of Sheberghan.
 It is about 100 kilometers west of Balkh, the capital of ancient Bactria.

 The city occupies around 20 hectares, and was built probably by a Hellenistic period foundation at the time of the Kushan Empire in the first centuries after the birth of Christ.
-It was deceased in the Sassanid period, therefore its ancient name is unknown.
+It was abandoned in the Sassanid period, therefore its ancient name is unknown.
 The shape of the city was round, about 500 meters in diameter, and had walls with several gates.
 In the north of the city there was a kind of a castle and next to it a luxurious building that probably served the local rulers.
 At the end of the 1960s, Afghan-Soviet excavations took place in the city, and a Greek ostracon and various statues were found among other things.

 According to the Soviet archaeologist Sarianidi in 1985: